techlearn-center/DevOps/README.md

 ## 🌐 Community Interaction
 - **Contribute**: Found an error or have valuable resources?
 Contribute to our learning on the [Discord Server](https://discord.com/invite/jdzF8kTtw2) !
-- **Discussions**: Join discussions, ask questions, and connect with fellow learners in the GitHub Discussions section.
+- **Discussions**: Join discussions, ask questions, and connect with fellow learners in the GitHub Discussions section.-->

 ## 📢 Spread the Word
 Share your journey with your network and tag me, [Aman Pathak](https://www.linkedin.com/in/aman-devops), when you post your blogs on LinkedIn.
 Let's learn together!